-- Be sure that a cowling lock lever is released. - 2.
+- Be sure that all cowling lock levers are released. - 2.
 Be sure that the rubber seal is seated all the way around the engine. - 3.
-Place the cowling on top of the seal. - Check to be sure the rubber seal fits correctly all the way around the engine. - Move the lever to lock the cowling as shown.
+Place the cowling on top of the seal. - Check to be sure the rubber seal fits correctly all the way around the engine. - Move the levers to lock the cowling as shown.
 NOTICE: If the cowling is not installed correctly, water spray under the cowling can damage the engine, or the cowling can blow off at high speeds.
 [ECM01990]

-After installing, check the fitting of the top

-cowling by pushing it with both hands.
-If the top cowling is loose, have it repaired by your Yamaha dealer.
+After installing, check the fitting of the top cowling by pushing it with both hands.
+If the top cowling is loose, have it repaired by your Yamaha dealer

-Power trim and tilt system
+Checking power trim and tilt system

-- Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - Check the power trim and tilt unit for any sign of oil leaks.

-- 1. Trim and tilt rod - 2.
-Operate each of the power trim and tilt
+Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
+Severe injury could occur if the outboard motor accidentally falls.

+- Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - Check the power trim and tilt unit for any sign of oil leaks. - Operate each of the power trim and tilt switches on the remote control and engine bottom cowling to check that all switches work. - Tilt the outboard motor up and check that the tilt rod and trim rods are extended completely.